How to Trade Bitcoin CFDs in 3 Easy Steps

 - December 10, 2017 – CBOE Futures Exchange (CFE) starts offering Bitcoin futures trading

 - December 28, 2017 – Third fork in Bitcoin created: New coin on SegWit2x chain called B2X

 - May 11ᵗʰ 2020 – Third Bitcoin Halving Event

 - Expected 2024 – Fourth Bitcoin Halving Event

 Need Help Trading Bitcoin?

-AvaTrade offers you the opportunity to Buy (go long) or Sell (go short) on all Bitcoin trades.
+AvaTrade UK offers you the opportunity to BUY (go long) or SELL (go short) on all Bitcoin pro-trades.
 This service is available to you 24/7.
-You can use your preferred trading strategies to buy or sell Bitcoin regardless of which way the currency is moving.
+You can use your preferred trading strategies to buy or sell Bitcoin CFDs regardless of which way the currency is moving.

 We encourage you to learn more about Bitcoin trading by visiting our Trading Conditions & Charges page.

-Please note: The cryptocurrencies market’s high volatility offers endless trading opportunities.
+Please note: The Cryptocurrency market’s high volatility can offer ongoing trading opportunities.